DougWicker/VideoGameCriticReview/README.md

 WHERE platform IN ('iOS', 'Stadia');
 '''

-I also want to asign a Platfor Type to each of the consoles.
+I also want to asign a Platform Type to each of the consoles.
 For example, the PS2, PS3, Xbox One etc. are home video consoles, whilst the Nintendo DS, 3DS & Switch are handheld consoles.
+'''
+ALTER TABLE video_game_reviews
+ADD COLUMN platform_type VARCHAR(50);

+UPDATE video_game_reviews
+SET platform_type = CASE
+    WHEN platform IN ('Dreamcast', 'GameCube', 'Nintendo 64', 'PlayStation','PlayStation 2', 'PlayStation 3', 'PlayStation 4', 'PlayStation 5', 'Wii', 'Wii U', 'Xbox', 'Xbox 360', 'Xbox One', 'Xbox Series X') THEN 'Home Console'
+    WHEN platform IN ('3DS', 'Switch', 'DS', 'Game Boy Advance', 'Playstation Vita', 'PSP') THEN 'Handheld Console' When platform IN ('PC') Then 'PC'
+	ELSE 'Other'
+END;
 '''

 ### Analysis & Insights